embracer-freemode/weever-streaming/README.md

 Horizontal Scaling WebRTC SFU
 ========================================

-A WebRTC SFU server aim to be horizontal scalable.
+A WebRTC SFU (Selective Forwarding Unit) server aim to be horizontal scalable.

 You can view the table of content on GitHub like this:
 ![github-toc](https://user-images.githubusercontent.com/2716047/132623287-c276e4a0-19a8-44a5-bbdb-41e1cdc432e1.gif)